-Clients include the BBC National Orchestra of Wales (as their ‘Discovery Guide’), Bournemouth Symphony Orchestra (as an Associate), Royal Philharmonic Orchestra, BBC Philharmonic, National Children’s Orchestra, National Symphony Orchestra of Ireland, Czech Philharmonic and the London Philharmonic Orchestra, as well as concert venues such as: Cadogan Hall London, National Concert Hall Dublin, Usher Hall Edinburgh The Sage Gateshead, Bridgewater Hall Manchester, St David’s and Brangwyn Halls in Wales; Colston and St George’s Bristol; Anvil Arts Basingstoke; Cambridge Corn Exchange and Royal Concert Hall, Nottingham.
+Clients include the BBC National Orchestra of Wales (as their ‘Discovery Guide’), Bournemouth Symphony Orchestra (as an Associate), Royal Philharmonic Orchestra, BBC Philharmonic, National Children’s Orchestra, Pro Corda, National Symphony Orchestra of Ireland, Czech Philharmonic and the London Philharmonic Orchestra, as well as concert venues such as: Cadogan Hall London, National Concert Hall Dublin, Usher Hall Edinburgh The Sage Gateshead, Bridgewater Hall Manchester, St David’s and Brangwyn Halls in Wales; Colston and St George’s Bristol; Anvil Arts Basingstoke; Cambridge Corn Exchange and Royal Concert Hall, Nottingham.

-An important part of the portfolio above is his role as an educational consultant and presenter for IMG Artists (Orchestra Tours division).
+Another important part of the portfolio is his role as an educational consultant and presenter for IMG Artists (Orchestra Tours division).